 Clinicians should counsel patients receiving indinavir to drink at least 48 ounces of fluid per day.

-HIV infection has been associated with several renal complications that may lead to renal insufficiency or failure.54 Renal impairment necessitates dose adjustment or discontinuation of many antiretroviral agents (see Appendix A).
+HIV infection has been associated with several renal complications that may lead to renal insufficiency or failure.66,67 Renal impairment necessitates dose adjustment or discontinuation of many antiretroviral agents (see Appendix A).

 Clinicians should routinely obtain urinalysis and serum creatinine levels as well as calculate glomerular filtration rates (GFR) to assess renal function.
 When calculating GFR, the clinician should consistently use the same method.
-GFR can be calculated by using either of two equations:
+GFR can be calculated by using one of the following equations:

-- Modification of diet in renal disease (MDRD): calculates creatinine clearance based on age, sex, height, serum creatinine, serum albumin, and serum blood urea nitrogen (BUN).
+- Modification of diet in renal disease (MDRD): Estimates GFR based on age, sex, height, serum creatinine, serum albumin, and serum blood urea nitrogen (BUN).
 An MDRD calculator can be accessed at http://mdrd.com/

-Renal impairment has been reported in patients receiving tenofovir.55,56 The extent of this toxicity is unclear.
-Tenofovir is excreted by glomerular filtration and tubular secretion, and a preliminary study suggests that persons with low estimated GFR are at a higher risk for tenofovir-associated renal toxicity even when baseline serum creatinine is normal.
+Tenofovir is excreted by glomerular filtration and tubular secretion.
+Renal impairment has been reported in patients receiving tenofovir.67,68 The extent of this toxicity is unclear.
 Additional risk factors include low body weight, older age, use of boosted regimens, hypertension, diabetes, and use of other nephrotoxic drugs.
 Hypophosphatemia may be an early indicator of renal failure.
 Clinicians may want to use a lower threshold for dose adjustment in patients receiving tenofovir.
 Clinicians should discontinue tenofovir when patients present with symptoms suggestive of Fanconi syndrome, such as declining renal function with associated metabolic acidosis, hypophosphatemia, hypokalemia, glycosuria, and uricosuria.
 The decision to rechallenge with tenofovir should be made on a case-by-case basis.

 Indinavir (especially when used with ritonavir) and agents used to prevent and/or treat opportunistic infections may cause hematuria, pyuria, or crystalluria.
 Patients receiving indinavir should be counseled to drink at least 48 ounces of fluid per day.
 Clinicians should consider urinalysis every 3 to 4 months for patients receiving indinavir-containing regimens.

-C. Monitoring for Allergic Reactions Associated With ART
+D. Monitoring for Allergic Reactions Associated with ART